 The key difference?
 Traditional search engines deliver links to websites.
 Community search delivers conversations, experiences, and recommendations from real people.

 Modern consumers have developed sophisticated filters for marketing messages.
 They scroll past ads, ignore sponsored content, and instinctively distrust overly polished brand messaging.
-Research shows that 81% of consumers find user-generated content more trustworthy than professionally created content or influencer marketing.

 This trust gap has created a massive opportunity for community-driven platforms.
 When someone asks "What's the best project management software for small teams?" on Reddit, they receive detailed, unfiltered responses from people who've actually used the products—complete with pros, cons, and real-world context that no marketing copy can replicate.